Build

 succeededLimit: 20

-NOTE: When changes are made to retention.failedLimit and retention.succeededLimit values, they come into effect as soon as the build is applied, thereby enforcing the new limits.
+Note: When changes are made to retention.failedLimit and retention.succeededLimit values, they come into effect as soon as the build is applied, thereby enforcing the new limits.
 On the other hand, changing the retention.ttlAfterFailed and retention.ttlAfterSucceeded values will only affect new buildruns.
 Old buildruns will adhere to the old TTL retention values.
 In case TTL values are defined in buildrun specifications as well as build specifications, priority will be given to the values defined in the buildrun specifications.

 Defining Volumes